Area of Expertise

-I study the consumption and production of language in the marketplace.
+I study the consumption and production of language in the market.
 My work offers insights on topics from the things consumers say in social media and online reviews, to how brands and their representatives (e.g., salespeople, call center workers) talk to customers.
-My research can help organizations improve how they talk to stakeholders across a range of communication channels.
-I also examine how language is consumed as part of cultural products themselves (e.g., song lyrics, academic articles, packaged goods).
+I also examine the impact of language in cultural products (e.g., song lyrics, academic articles, packaged goods).

 In addition to publishing my own research and teaching, I am an Associate Editor at the Journal of Consumer Psychology, Journal of Consumer Research, and Journal of Marketing.